Educational Studies (EDS) - Courses

 Teaching Internship

 Teaching internship is a full day, full school semester, professional experience in selected PK-12 schools with qualified, approved cooperating teachers.
 Orientation, seminars, and other professional experiences are also required.
 Must apply and be selected for an approved internship opportunity through the Office of Field Experience.
 Must be licensed as an intern according to PI 34.028 of Wisconsin State code for educator licenses.
 Registration occurs through the Office of Field Experience only.
-Prerequisite: completion of other education course requirements; appropriate education faculty recommendation; 3.0 cum GPA; passing content competency benchmarks; ACTFL oral & written proficiency rating of "Intermediate-High" for world language certification teacher candidates; passing scores in WI Foundations of Reading Test for EC-MC & MC-EA teacher candidates; acceptance into internship opportunity by Office of Field Experience.
+Prerequisite: completion of other education course requirements; appropriate education faculty recommendation; 3.0 cum GPA; pass content competency benchmarks; ACTFL oral & written proficiency rating of "Intermediate-High" for world language certification teacher candidates; meet reading competency requirements as appropriate to the program requirements; acceptance into internship opportunity by Office of Field Experience.
 Consent of department.
 Satisfactory/Unsatisfactory grading.
 Offered Fall, Spring.

 EDS 496 Cr.1-11